deathworlders/online/content/books/deathworlders/chapter-00-kevin-jenkins-experience/pt3.md

 moderation.

 As part of my job, I was required to pass information of potential military significance back to the Council.
-The concept of the “taser” was among the very first.
-The idea of the “suicide bomber” was alarming, and caused something of a stir when it was presented to the committee for interstellar security, who called an emergency session to think up means by which such an insane tactic could be countered.
+The concept of the "taser" was among the very first.
+The idea of the "suicide bomber" was alarming, and caused something of a stir when it was presented to the committee for interstellar security, who called an emergency session to think up means by which such an insane tactic could be countered.
 In the end, they wound up stealing the best ideas from humanity itself.

-It was only when I encountered the idea of the “tortured poet” that things started to fall into place.
+It was only when I encountered the idea of the "tortured poet" that things started to fall into place.
 Up until that point, I had been struggling to reconcile the artistic power of these beings, and the nobility of their heroic visions of themselves, with the relentless delusion and grinding unpleasantness enacted in its name that played out before me.
 Now I began to see the shape of it.

-The “Demons”---a loan-word that had filled a conceptual gap we had never been aware of---that tormented humanity were what inspired it.
+The "Demons"---a loan-word that had filled a conceptual gap we had never been aware of---that tormented humanity were what inspired it.
 Surrounded on all sides by an ecosystem saturated with toxic microfauna and parasitic nanoorganisms, by vicious predators, hardy prey and an explosively unstable